floodfx/liveviewjs/compatibility/README.md

   JavaScript clients.
 The transitive morphdom dependency is overridden to the exact upstream commit over HTTPS.
 The oracle never loads client code from a CDN or a mutable branch.
+- `liveviewjs/package.json` and its lockfile independently pin the same browser client for the differential target and bundle the repository sources under review.
 - `recorder/package.json` and its lockfile pin Playwright and the recorder.
 - The repository `.tool-versions` pins Erlang, Elixir, and Node for local runs.